Ask the right questions, ask the best people and decide if investing in property is a good idea for you, now or later.

 As you work through the issues in 1. and 2. it’s up to you to whether or not you use professional investing help from experts or .

-If you’re still at a loss, maybe it’s time to contact me and get your BiG Life Planner, or if you already have it, revisit it and work out your priorities.
+If you’re still can’t decide, maybe it’s time to get your BiG Life Planner, or if you already have it, revisit it and work on your priorities.